 What are the Skin Types?

-Skin types include normal, dry, oily, combination and sensitive, and your skin type depends on a combination of three factors:
+Skin is often categorised as one of five types – normal, dry, oily, combination, and sensitive.
+Your skin type mainly depends on a combination of three factors:

-- Water content: how much water is in your skin, which affects how hydrated it is, and its suppleness and comfort;
+- Water content – how much water is in your skin affects how hydrated it is.
+It also affects its suppleness and comfort.

-- Oil content: how much oil you have in your skin, which affects its softness;
+- Oil content – how much oil you have in your skin affects its softness.

-- Level of sensitivity: how tolerant your skin is to certain substances, which affects how it reacts to the ingredients found in products.
+- Level of sensitivity – how tolerant your skin is to certain substances affects how it reacts to the ingredients found in products.

-Most skin types are inherited, though your skin type is not necessarily static – it can change for a number of reasons, including getting older, changes in environment, season to season, illness and medication.
+Most skin types are inherited, though your skin type is not necessarily static throughout your life.
+This means that your skin can change for several reasons.
+This can include getting older, changes in the environment and season, illness, or medication.

 Normal Skin Type

 If you have this, then lucky you!
-You can use lots of different makeup products, don’t get excessively shiny or have a dull complexion.
+Ultimately, you can use lots of different makeup products, don’t get excessively shiny, or have a dull complexion.

 Dry Skin Type